lagom/lagom/docs/manual/guide/cluster/PersistentEntity.md

 ## Configuration

 The default configuration should be good starting point, and the following settings may later be amended to customize the behavior if needed.
+The following is a listing of the non database specific settings for Lagom persistence:

 @[persistence](../../../../persistence/src/main/resources/reference.conf)

-You may also need to adjust the configuration of [akka-persistence-cassandra](https://github.com/akka/akka-persistence-cassandra).
-See its [reference.conf](https://github.com/akka/akka-persistence-cassandra/blob/v0.13/src/main/resources/reference.conf)

 ## Underlying Implementation

-Each `PersistentEntity` instance is executed by a [PersistentActor](http://doc.akka.io/docs/akka/2.4.4/java/persistence.html) that is managed by [Akka Cluster Sharding](http://doc.akka.io/docs/akka/2.4.4/java/cluster-sharding.html)
+Each `PersistentEntity` instance is executed by a [PersistentActor](http://doc.akka.io/docs/akka/2.4.4/java/persistence.html) that is managed by [Akka Cluster Sharding](http://doc.akka.io/docs/akka/2.4.4/java/cluster-sharding.html).

-The Akka Persistence journal plugin is [akka-persistence-cassandra](https://github.com/akka/akka-persistence-cassandra).